aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 # Only support default and github
 validate_state_markdown_flavor: "default"

-# The variable `skipped_tests` can be used for running/skipping tests
+# The variable `skipped_tests` can be used for running/skipping tests categories

 skipped_tests:
-    AvdTestHardware:
+  - category: AvdTestHardware

-# You can also decide to skip specific subtests (ANTA test) for more granularity
+# You can also decide to skip specific subtests (ANTA test name) for more granularity

 skipped_tests:
-    AvdTestHardware:
+  - category: AvdTestBGP
+    tests:
+      - VerifyRoutingProtocolModel
+  - category: AvdTestHardware
+    tests:
-        - VerifyTransceiversTemperature
+      - VerifyEnvironmentCooling

 # Fabric Name, required to match Ansible Group name covering all devices in the Fabric | Required and **must** be an inventory group name.
 fabric_name: "all"